wasiful/cpp-solving-hw-tasks/README.md

 read binary file and change between string to char and binary(function/library)

-use of binary search tree compress and decompress data by huffman Algorithm(compress-decompress-huffmanalgorithm)
+use of binary search tree compress and decompress data by huffman Algorithm(compress-decompress-huffmanalgorithm,v2,v3)